shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 So I decided to translate it to pure FP version, it is interesting thought-trainer by itself and, considering the problems I mentioned above, it tended to also be very helpful and useful for me.

+And, while C++ code is usually imperative, pure FP seems to require the completely perpendicular approach... but the author of Clay UI is so talented that his ideas are universal for almost any approach, so they could be layed out over FP concepts like one would think it was intended from the start.

-One of the core features of Clay is measuring text size in any font, so that it can be layed out correctly.
-In front-end web development we have our own tricks for that, like rendering the text block in some element that is hidden from user and measuring it, so I decided to omit this part, which is probably better to implement through JavaScript FFI.
+It is worth mentioning that one of the core features of Clay is measuring text size in any font, so that it can be layed out correctly.
+In C++ it is an uncommon but needed feature, but in front-end web development we have our own tricks for that, like rendering the text block in some element that is hidden from user and measuring it, so I decided to omit this part, which is probably better to implement through JavaScript FFI.

 And I named the library Play, because no other word came to my mind in attempts to combine PureScript and Clay.
 ChatGPT, do you know any better?
+Picklay?...

-Hey, and there is a layout constructor to play with: https://shamansir.github.io/purescript-play/constructor.html
+Hey, may you would like to have some fun already, so there is a layout constructor for you to _play_ with: https://shamansir.github.io/purescript-play/constructor.html

 ## Play API

-As it is common to do in FP, I decided to let user put in a polymorphic parameter `a` any type they want: `Play a` can be `Play Int`, `Play String`, `Play Color`, `Play UIPart`,`Play Key`, `Play Character`, `Play (Play Whatever)`...
+As it is common to do in FP, I decided to let user put in a polymorphic parameter `a` any type they want: `Play a` can be `Play Int`, `Play String`, `Play Color`, `Play UIPart`,`Play Key`, `Play Character`,  `Play Sonet`, `Play (Play Whatever)`...

-PureScript allows you to define any operator you want, so I decided to have `*~`for chaining, which is actually just an alias for `#`, so you can use any you prefer, just don't mix them in the same code.
+PureScript allows you to define almost any operator you want, so I decided to have `*~`for chaining, which is actually just an alias for `#`, so you can use any you prefer, just don't mix them in the same code.
 Here's the example of a defintion:

 ```
 let menuLayout